mohak1/TakeHomeTest/README.txt

     `requirements.txt` outside the `app` folder to keep things organised
 - using `config.py` for storing all the constants like URL, etc

+Reasoning for file names as arguments:
+Writing the files with "a" mode appends the new content at the end of the file.
+Hence if the stript is run in a loop over multiple URLs, the output directory will contain 3 files with the result of all the URLs processed.
+This is unlikey to be the intended behaviour.
+Hence it is essential to have a way of specifying file names without altering the code when running the script for more than one URL

 ========================================================================
 -> Pandas dataframes?